Generating Career Ideas

 • VIA Character: VIA stands for Values in Action and the VIA Institute is a not-for-profit that aims to help people change their lives by tapping into the power of their own greatest strengths.
 The VIA Institute offers a free 10 minute test, and additional fee based resources.

 • Kiersey Temperament Sorter offers a 70-question personality test linked to 16 categories that match-up with the MBTI test.
-The free test results provides only a limited amount of information and additional fee-based resources.
+The free test results provide only a limited amount of information and additional fee-based resources.

 Fee-based resources